ARRIVE EDINBURGH, SCOTLAND

 BELFAST, NORTHERN IRELAND | The 'Titanic' & Giant's Causeway

-This morning, fly to Belfast for a close look at the history of this rapidly changing city.
-Take a self-guided tour at the interactive Titanic Museum, which features artifact-laden galleries and an ocean exploration exhibit.
-Next, explore Belfast with a local expert who shares insight into the turbulent history of Northern Ireland.
-Later, quench your thirst at a historic local brewery, where you enjoy a tour and dinner.
-The next day, visit the Giant's Causeway, a UNESCO World Heritage Site, and partake in an Irish breadmaking demonstration before lunch.
-Return to Belfast along the Antrim Coast road, one of Europe's most scenic drives.
+This morning, fly Dublin before driving to Belfast, Northern Ireland for a close look at the history of this rapidly changing city.
+Take a self-guided tour of the interactive Titanic Museum, which features artifact-laden galleries and an ocean exploration exhibit.
+Continue to your hotel, where you have dinner.
+The next day, visit the Giant’s Causeway, a UNESCO World Heritage Site.
+Return to Belfast along the Antrim Coast road, one of Europe’s most scenic drives, pausing at Carrick-a-Rede Rope Bridge, which connects the mainland to Carrick Island far below.
+Before lunch, partake in an Irish breadmaking demonstration.

-Depart Belfast for Armagh and see the Two Cathedrals, seats of both Protestantism and Catholicism in Northern Ireland.
+Explore Belfast before travelling to Omagh for lunch.
 Then, experience the Ulster American Folk Park in Omagh, a fascinating tribute to the strength of the bonds between Ireland and America through the centuries.
-Tonight, check in to your elegant country house hotel in the Republic of Ireland.
+Tonight, check into your hotel in the Republic of Ireland.

 WESTPORT, IRELAND | Wild Connemara